arg3t/yigit.run/content/posts/supercharge-your-bash-scripts-with-multiprocessing.md

         the examples below for how that can be used.
 ```

-Cool, translated to modern english that us regular folks use, `flock` is a thin
+Cool, translated to modern English that us regular folks use, `flock` is a thin
 wrapper around the C standard function `flock` (see `man 2 flock` if you are
 interested).
 It is used to manage locks and has several forms.
 The one we are
 interested in is the third one.
 According to the man page, it uses and open file